softwaresaved/common-form-questions/application-questions.md

 #### Type:
 Paragraph Text

+### Question:
-### If the software you develop is available under particular license(s), what are they
+If the software you develop is available under particular license(s), what are they

 #### Applicability:
 Open Call